Sasanian conquest of Jerusalem: Sefer Zerubbabel

-Poems by Eleazar ben Killir
+Poems by Eleazar ben Kalir

 Three piyyut attributed to Eleazar ben Killir are thought to be based on an early version of the Sefer Zerubbabel.

 The first is believed to be dated between 629 and 634.
 In the text the Jews set up an altar and offer sacrifices, however they are not allowed to erect a sanctuary.
 The Jewish leader who is called Messiah ben Joseph arises among them and within three months reaches the top.
 However he is killed by the Persian chief commander in a small sanctuary shortly after.

 In a second piyyut, which is undatable, Messiah ben Joseph is named as Nehemiah ben Hushiel.

 A third piyyut titled "Oto ha-yom" is dated later, as the Persians have been defeated by the Byzantines.
 However, a king from Arabia then invades.
 This poem is thought to data from the early years of the Arab invasion.
 Nehemiah ben Hushiel is not mentioned.
 The Messiah ben David of the Sefer Zerubbabel, Menahem ben Ammiel, is now called Messiah ben Joseph.

-Quran
+In the Quran

 The fall of Palaestina Prima to the Persians was mentioned as a contemporary event in the 30th sūrah of the Qur'an, Sūrat ar-Rūm.
 It went on to predict the imminent defeat of the Persians by the Byzantines: